elixir-webrtc/ex_webrtc/guides/introduction/modifying.md

   WB3((Web Browser 3)) <-.-> PC3
 ```

 In this scenario, we just forward packets from one peer to the other one (or even a bunch of other peers).
-This a bit more challanging for a bunch of reasons:
+This is a bit more challenging for a bunch of reasons:

 ## Negotiation gets more complex